 Don’t confuse luxury items with worthwhile backyard investments.
 Hot tubs, outdoor kitchens, landscape lighting and water features are all nice to have and will appeal to some buyers, but due to the level of maintenance they require they will turn off others.
 If you want to get them for yourself go for it, but know that they may not get you the return you’re looking for.

-For more information on how to add value to the exterior of your house check out my book How to Add Value to Your Home.
+For more information on how to add value to the exterior of your house check out the ‘exterior’ section of my renovation website, Reno to Reveal.